trungvose/angular-spotify/README.md

 ## Features and Roadmap

-I set the tentative deadline for motivating myself to finish the work on time.
+I set a tentative deadline for motivating myself to finish the work on time.
 Otherwise, It will take forever to complete :)

 ### 1.0 - Simple Spotify client

 > March 01 - 28, 2021

-- [x] Proven, scalable, and easy to understand structure with Nx workspace
+- [x] Proven, scalable, and easy to understand the structure with Nx workspace
 - [x] Play music using Spotify SDK
 - [x] Load a maximum of 50 save playlists and top 100 songs per playlist.
 - [x] Cool visualization